Chinese language : Lesson 2

 To ask someone their name you can say:

 What is your name?.
 In response you say 我叫 wǒ jiào followed by your name.

-We have been careful to avoid introducing too many things at one time.
-Although we have used the pinyin tone marks above the vowels we have not formally introducing them.
-Our language introduction has a section on the pinyin tones but they are so important that they are listed again here.
-In Chinese getting the tones correct is just as important as getting consonants right, they are a part of the language not an optional extra.
-Most of the consonant sounds can be followed by any of the four tones, using the wrong tone gives the wrong word.
+We have been careful to avoid introducing too many things at once.
+Although we have used the pinyin tone marks above the vowels we have not formally introduced them (Our language introduction does have a section on the pinyin tones but they are so important that they are listed again here).
+In Chinese getting the vowel tones correct is just as important as getting consonants right, they are a part of the language not an optional extra.
+The vowel sounds can be any of the these five tones, using the wrong tone gives the wrong word.

 |2||Second: (/) rising tone||情 qíng||Affection, sentiment or feeling|

 |3||Third: (v) falling then rising tone||请 qǐng||Please, a character we have just come across|

 |4||Fourth: (\) sharply falling tone||庆 qìng||Celebration, as in the province name Chongqing|